 Whipped cream is probably the easiest thing to make.
-With these step by step photos and the perfect recipe, you’ll never have to buy canned again.
+With these step by step photos and the perfect recipe, you’ll NEVER have to buy canned again.
+I’m teaching you my PERFECT Whipped Cream Recipe so you’ll always want to make homemade.

 Plus, did you know how easy it is to make flavored whipped cream?
-I made 4 other flavors from the base recipe.
-You need these in your life, trust me.
+I made 4 new flavors from the base recipe and they’re perfect for any recipe.

 Making whipped cream is really dangerous, for me anyways.
 More of it tends to end up in my tummy than on the cake, pie, or cheesecake it’s destined for.
 I mean, a piping bag is just code for “pipe into mouth” right?